-Question #13: Is the Moon composed of the same mixture of elements as the Earth?
+12. Is the Moon composed of the same proportion of elements as the Earth?
 What are the biggest differences?
 Does this support a model where the Moon formed out of the same material as the Earth?
-(3 points)
+(5 points)

-As you will learn in the Astronomy 110 lectures, the inner planets in the solar system (Mercury, Venus, Earth and Mars) have higher densities than the outer planets (Jupiter, Saturn, Uranus and Neptune).
-One theory for the formation of the Moon is that it formed out near Mars, and "migrated" inwards to be captured by the Earth.
-This theory arose because the density of Mars, 3.9 gm/cm^3 , is similar to that of the Moon.
+As you will learn in lecture, the terrestrial planets in our solar system (Mercury, Venus, Earth and Mars) have higher densities than the jovian planets (Jupiter, Saturn, Uranus and Neptune).
+One theory for the formation of the Moon is that it formed near Mars, and "migrated" inwards to be captured by the Earth.
+This theory arose because the density of Mars, 3.9 gm/cm3, is similar to that of the Moon.
 But Mars is rich in iron and magnesium: 17% of Mars is iron, and more than 15% is magnesium.

-Question #14: Given this data, do you think it is likely that the Moon formed out near Mars?
+13. Given this information, do you think it is likely that the Moon formed out near Mars?
 Why?
-(2 points)
+(5 points)

-The final theory for the formation of the Moon is called the "Giant Impact" theory.
-In this model, a large body (about the size of the planet Mars) collided with the Earth, and the resulting explosion sent a large amount of material into space.
+The currently accepted theory for the formation of the Moon is called the "Giant Impact" theory.
+In this model, a large body (about the size of Mars) collided with the Earth, and the resulting explosion sent a large amount of material into space.
 This material eventually collapsed (coalesced) to form the Moon.
 Most of the ejected material would have come from the crust and the mantle of the Earth, since it is the material closest to the Earth's surface.
-In the Table (3.2) is a comparison of the composition of the Earth's crust and mantle compared to that of the Moon.
+Table 12.2 shows the composition of the Earth's crust and mantle compared to that of the Moon.